 Figure 1 is an illustration of Huygens' principle, applied to acoustic waves.
-A point source, indicated by the red star, emits a circular wave which propagates through a medium with a constant propagation velocity (the example is 2D, hence, instead of spherical waves we have circular waves).
-At a certain time this wave reaches a screen with a small opening (Figure 1a).
+A point source, indicated by the red star, emits a circular wave which propagates through a medium with a constant propagation velocity (the example is in two dimensions; hence, instead of spherical waves, we have circular waves).
+At a certain time, this wave reaches a screen with a small opening (Figure 1a).
 The wave field in this opening acts as a secondary source, which emits a circular wave into the half-space above the screen.
-Figure 1b shows a similar setup, but this time the screen has many small openings, which all act as secondary sources (indicated by the blue stars), emitting circular waves at the time the original wave reaches these openings.
-Hence, the field above the screen consists of a superposition of circular waves.
-The envelope of these superposed waves approximately forms a circular wave, resembling the wave that would be radiated by the original point source in absence of the screen.
-In Figure 1c the screen contains one large opening.
-All points in this opening act as secondary sources (indicated by the dense distribution of blue stars) and the superposition of the circular waves above the screen has indeed converged to the circular wave radiated by the original source.
+Figure 1b shows a similar setup, but this time the screen has many small openings, which all act as secondary sources,